f5devcentral/sslo-o365-update/README.md

 - Run the script with the *--install* option and a time interval.
 The time interval controls periodic updates, in seconds.
 Microsoft publishes the endpoint data at the beginning of each month, so any time interval between 3600 (1 hour) and 604800 (1 week) is optimal.
 The endpoint version number is tracked internally, so a full URL download will only happen if this value changes.
 Otherwise the periodic script call will simply check and compare the latest version number.

   `python sslo_o365_update.py --install 3600`

+  *Note: if updating to a new version, you must uninstall first, then install the new version*

 ### How to modify the configuration
 - Edit the configuration json file via interactive tmsh.
 Use standard VIM commands for editing.